pmeaney/timetracker/README.md

-This is an isomorpohic javscript app (express/reactjs) for tracking timesheets for hourly employees.
+This is an fullstack javscript app (expressjs/reactjs) for tracking timesheets for hourly employees.

 I had initially written a frontend prototype with jQuery, but decided to switch to ReactJS.